Rights and Responsibilities – Faculty

-Each faculty member shall establish a sufficient number of student-contact or office hours as determined by agreement between faculty and chairs and should be available by appointment at other times during the regular work week.
+The minimum number of office hours per week is ten for full-time faculty.
+Faculty should also be available by appointment at other times during the regular work week.
 These hours should appear on the teacher’s schedule on file with the deans and with the division/department chair and they should be announced to the students and posted conspicuously.
-The minimum number of office hours per week is ten for full-time faculty.

 In order to insure that students have access to part-time faculty for the purpose of academic assistance, those who teach day classes should be available to students at some time during the day, and those who teach night classes should be available to students for a reasonable time both before and after the scheduled class time.
 Other arrangements may be made by appointment.
 Students should be made aware of times at which they have access to part-time faculty.